-- Optional Cover Letter: You may submit a cover letter if you need to make an important point to the EiC and the AE (reviewers do not see cover letters).
-For example, to report that the paper is an extended version of a previously published proceedings paper, to ask for certain reviewers not to be assigned to your paper, or to report that this is a resubmission of a previously rejected TIM paper.
+- Optional Cover Letter: You may submit a cover letter if you need to make an important point to the EiC and the AE.
+Please note that reviewers do not see cover letters!
+For example, use the cover letter to report that the paper is an extended version of a previously published proceedings paper, to ask for certain reviewers not to be assigned to your paper, or to report that this is a resubmission of a previously rejected TIM paper.
+Please do not submit a list of suggested reviewers: we do NOT use author-suggested reviewers!
 Please do NOT upload a cover letter that simply repeats information that we can already see in the submission system, such as the list of authors, their affiliation, paper title, abstract, etc. If you don't have anything extraordinary to say, please do not submit a cover letter.

 - Optional dataset: Authors can also upload any datasets they want to share with the reviewers and, if the paper is accepted, with the readers.
 For instructions, please see here.